soodoku/tldr/summaries/29_patient_care_under_uncertainty.md

 * decision rules:
-	- common sense: choose the option favored by the available evidence, even if only by a small margin.
+	- ES: choose the option favored by the available evidence, even if only by a small margin.
 		-  one-sided test at 50%.
 	- hypothesis testing at 5% --- extreme loss aversion
-	- minimax regret criteria --- minimizes the maximum regret
+	- minimax regret criteria (MMR) --- minimizes the maximum regret
 		- A = 5 years if mutation, 2 mo. w/o mutation
 		- B = 4 mo. if mutation, 3 year w/o
 		- A minimizes maximum regret
+		- Empirical Success (ES) criterion
+		- Binary
+			- Choosing A when B is true: Type 1 error prob.*(Loss)
+			- Choosing B when A is true: Type II error prob.*(Loss)

 	- maximin regret --- worst (maximum) loss is better than the least (minimum) loss of all other option
 		- A = 2 mo. --- 5 years, B = 4 mo. --- 3 years
 		- Clinicial chooses B

+	- Adaptive Minimax Regret
+		- observationally similar patients  ... adaptive diversification

+	- If sign of the treatment effect is not identified?
+		- No optimal way but reasonable ways

+### Optimal Sample size

+* Q. = optimal sample size when regret > epsilon (min. clinically important diff. in ATE)
+				- see Manski and Tetenov 2016

+* As a case study, we reconsider a trial comparing nodal observation and lymph node dissection when treating patients with cutaneous melanoma.
+Using a statistical power calculation, the investigators assigned 971 patients to dissection and 968 to observation.
+We conclude that assigning 244 patients to each option would yield findings that enable suitably near-optimal treatment choice. --- https://www.tandfonline.com/doi/full/10.1080/00031305.2018.1543617

-	- A sufficiently strict test ensures that the probability of Type I errors (acceptance of bad innovations) is smaller than the ratio between the proponent’s cost of collecting the evidence (e.g., clinical trials) and the proponent’s benefit from the regulator’s acceptance.
+* A sufficiently strict test ensures that the probability of Type I errors (acceptance of bad innovations) is smaller than the ratio between the proponent’s cost of collecting the evidence (e.g., clinical trials) and the proponent’s benefit from the regulator’s acceptance.
 I show that hypothesis tests at this level are optimal for a regulator having maximin utility1 with ambiguity regarding the quality of potential proposals.
 15%

+### Fun Facts

+* FDA, Institute of Medicine etc. reject formal decision analysis
+	- Policy proposal: go from 0/1 approval in phase 3 to adaptive approval where more people are treated as evidence accumulates.
+Give limited term licenses.

-	- DiMasi et al. (2003), who collected detailed confidential cost data from pharmaceutical firms for a sample of drugs first tested in 1983–1994.
+* DiMasi et al. (2003), who collected detailed confidential cost data from pharmaceutical firms for a sample of drugs first tested in 1983–1994.
 They report $119.2 million (in 2000 dollars) as the average scost of a Phase III clinical trial, including trials that did not lead to approval.
 The trial costs are spread over an average of 30.5 months and the estimate discounts the costs at 11% rate to the time of approval (estimated to be 18.2 months after the end of Phase III trials).
 The rate of 11% is the real cost of capital estimated by DiMasi et al. (2003) for the pharmaceutical industry during the study’s time period.

-	- As a case study, we reconsider a trial comparing nodal observation and lymph node dissection when treating patients with cutaneous melanoma.
-Using a statistical power calculation, the investigators assigned 971 patients to dissection and 968 to observation.
-We conclude that assigning 244 patients to each option would yield findings that enable suitably near-optimal treatment choice. --- https://www.tandfonline.com/doi/full/10.1080/00031305.2018.1543617
+### Odd bits

+* "Instead, CPGs could encourage clinicians to recognize that treatment choice may reasonably depend on how one interprets the available evidence and on the decision criterion that one uses.
+The result could then be natural treatment variation that yields some of the error-limitation and learning benefits of adaptive diversification."

-	* Adaptive Minimax Regret
+* ...
-		- observationally similar patients

-	* If sign of the treatment effect is not identified?
-		- No optimal way but reasonable ways